 Man Of Steel 2

-This is another one that seems highly likely, though we don't know when it will land on DC's programming slate.
 Margot Robbie's Harley Quinn was a standout from David Ayer's Suicide Squad, and the studio and actress have been working hard to figure out her next cinematic steps.
 Screenwriter Christina Hodson recently has been hired to pen a treatment for a Gotham City Sirens movie, and it's been confirmed that David Ayer will be taking the helm. that would also serve as a Birds of Prey heroic vehicle, meaning a lot more powerful female roles could be coming to the DCEU.
 Going by the title and comic book history, it's assumed that the feature will center on the adventures of Harley Quinn and Poison Ivy - though there has been no word on who will be getting that plum DC Extended Universe role.
 Gotham City Sirens is currently only in development with no release date, and, unlike Suicide Squad, let's hope it's able to get a proper script together before jumping into production.

 Subscribe To Topics You're Interested In